"""

 timeout.
 Default value is 300 seconds (5 minutes).

-:param float connect_maxwait: If the remote end is not complaint, or
+:param connect_maxwait: If the remote end is not compliant, or

 otherwise confused by our demands, the shell continues anyway after the